2016-2017: A retrospective

-As part of the Core University Program grant from the Academy of Korean Studies, Professor Jae Kyung Lee will be Scholar-in-Residence at the Institute for Korean Studies during March and April.
+As part of the Core University Program grant from the Academy of Korean Studies, Professor Jae Kyung Lee was the be Scholar-in-Residence for 2017 at the Institute for Korean Studies.

 Jae Kyung Lee is Professor Emeritus of Women's Studies at Ewha Womans University.
 Trained as a sociologist, she has specialized in family issues and gender policies in South Korea.
 She has researched and published numerous articles, book chapters and authored and edited books.
 Her significant works include Modern Korean Family and Feminism, The State and Gender in South Korea (co-author), Feminist Oral History: Deconstructing Institutional Knowledge, and National Development and Gender Politics (co-author).
 She has completed a five-year research project titled "Becoming Modern: Women's Oral History, the Politics of National Division and Development in Postcolonial Korea."

 While at Indiana University, Professor Lee conducted research and met with scholars, as well as giving a public lecture at IU on April 7.
 Professor Lee also visited our partner institutions, giving public lectures at Purdue University, University of Louisville, the University of Illinois at Urbana-Champaign, and the University of Kentucky.

 The South Korean Family at the Crossroads: Deconstructing Modern Dichotomies